 Meanwhile, if you repeat this process a hundred, million, or billion times, the resulting image may be very different.

 This, in essence, describes the reproduction of organisms as well.
-Any life, be it human, animal, apple, or bacteria, must copy its genetic information, the DNA, each time it reproduces.
+Any life, be it human, mosquito, plant, or bacteria, must copy its genetic information, the DNA, each time it reproduces.

 For this purpose, our bodies contain machinery that copies our DNA, reads it letter by letter and assembles a copy.
 No surprise, such a process results in some mistakes in random locations.
 In fact, with each generation, human DNA receives approximately 100 misspells.